 - Ensure a safe race by keeping runners and vehicles separated, ensuring runners wear the appropriate gear and directing runners to which side of the road to run.
 For example, for nighttime legs runners will be required to wear reflective vests, headlamps, and blinking lights to ensure they are seen by cars.

-- Monitor for rule violations (no earbuds after 7:00 pm - 7:00 am, lights required at night)
+- Monitor for rule violations (no earbuds after 7:00 pm - 7:00 am, lights required at night, etc. - all of these will be provided in the volunteer handbook before the race)

 - Provide guidance on the next leg of the relay based on information provided